TuftsRT/guides/source/hpc/policy/course-policy.md

   - Instructing students on the use of the software
   - Debugging student code or assignment problems
   - Addressing any problems that arise during class period, including initial debugging
-  - Contact RT about any common issues students encounter on the HPC cluster, and communicate the solutions RT provides to students.
+  - Acting as a single point of contact with RT about any common issues students encounter on the HPC cluster, and communicate the solutions RT provides to students.
 - RT provides assistance with:
   - Setting up student accounts
   - Course HPC environment setup (storage, software installation)
   - The in-class "Intro to HPC" sessions
-  - Troubleshooting HPC system wide problems, typically indicated by multiple students having the same problem
+  - Troubleshooting HPC system wide problems as reported by the Instructor, typically indicated by multiple students having the same problem
-- For Capstone or Project-Only courses, all support requests should be made by a single designated student or team leader.
+- For Capstone or Project-Only courses, all support requests should be made by a designated student or team leader who serves as a single point of contact.

 - In-class Sessions
   - A Virtual "Intro to HPC" in-class session is available.
 Requests need to be received by RT 4 weeks prior to the scheduled in-class session.